 We can provide Burmese translation integrated into your marketing material, online platform, website, portal or system.

 Burmese Subject Expertise

-Our Burmese Translators provide a Burmese Language Translation second to none.
-We translate Burmese accurately and professionaly for most major industries and we can assign a skillful Burmese translator and Editor for any type of document and content for translation English to Burmese or for Burmese to English translation.
+Our Burmese Language Translators provide a Burmese translation services second to none.
+We translate Burmese accurately and professionally for all major industries and we can assign a skillful Burmese translator and Editor for any type of document and content for translation English to Burmese or for Burmese to English translation.

 The Burmese language is the official language of Myanmar, formerly known as Burma.
 In the constitution, it is officially called the Myanmar language, but Burmese is the name that most use to identify it.
 About 34 million people speak it as a native language, while another 10 million speak it as a second language.
 It is usually associated with the Bamar people, an ethnic group with roots in Myanmar.
 However, as the Myanmar population consists of many ethnic groups, and these groups are categorized based on region rather than language, Burmese is used among all regions in Myanmar, especially as there is a strong government policy to promote it.
 While it is spoken mainly in Myanmar, Burmese speaking communities can be found in various parts of the world, including in Bangladesh, Malaysia, Thailand, and in the United States.
 Our Burmese translators are well versed in most major industry fields and subjects such as Finances, Business, Manufacturing, Safety and Legal documents for a high quality Burmese translation.

 VEQTA is a choice you can depend on and we’re able to guarantee stability, consistency and a fast turnaround.

 Located in Kuala Lumpur, and with representatives in Bangkok, we have the strategic benefit of operating in a low-cost environment and can thus provide a high-quality service for very competitive prices.